blocknetdx/documentation/docs/xlite/installation.md

 				![SmartScreen Dismiss](/img/wallet/win-protected-dismiss.jpg)

 		1. When the Setup Wizard appears, follow the setup instructions to finish installing XLite.
+		1. When installation is complete, you can delete the downloaded `.exe` file.

 	??? example "Using the `.zip` download (options b/c)"
 		1. Find the downloaded file.
 The default location is in *Downloads*.
 		1. Right-click the file, select *Extract*.
 		1. After the files are extracted, a new folder should open with the contents.
-If a folder did not open, look for the new folder in the directory in which the downloaded file is located.
+If a folder did not open, look for the new folder in the directory where the `.zip` file was downloaded.
-		1. Here you will find the `XLite` executable file.
+		1. In the newly extracted folder you will find the `XLite` executable file.
-		1. Move this file you where you keep your applications, such as your *Desktop*.
+		1. Move this `XLite` executable file to where you keep your applications, such as your *Desktop*.
 Additionally, you can right-click and *Pin to Start* or *Pin to Taskbar* for easy access.
-		1. After moving this file, the remaining files you downloaded can be deleted since the `XLite` executable file is all that is needed.
+		1. After moving this file, the `.zip` and the remaining extracted folders and files can be deleted since the `XLite` executable file was all we needed.

 	--8<-- "complete-xlite-installation.md"